e2jk/billingflatfile/README.md

   -fv FILE_VERSION, --file-version FILE_VERSION
                         The version of the output file to be generated.
 Only 'V1.11' is currently supported.
 Max 8 characters.
+  -dr DATE_REPORT, --date-report DATE_REPORT
+                        The column number of a Date column to report on in the metadata file.
+Numeric value between 0 and 99999.
   -d, --debug           Print lots of debugging statements -v, --verbose         Be verbose
 ```